NCAA Tournament 2019: Power Ranking All 32 Teams in Round 2

 22. Florida State Seminoles

 This was a buzzsaw game.
-No. 13 Vermont came out like a house on fire.
-The Catamounts weren't known as three-point specialists, but they sure looked that way against the 'Noles, hitting 16 of 32 three-point attempts.
+No. 13 Vermont came out on fire.
+The Catamounts weren't known as three-point specialists, but they sure looked that way against the 'Noles, hitting 16 of 32.

 But FSU regrouped and pushed around the undersized Catamounts.
-The Seminoles outrebounded Vermont 39-33 with a 12-7 edge on the offensive glass.
+The Seminoles out-rebounded Vermont 39-33, with a 12-7 edge on the offensive glass.

-Still, FSU, for all its height and depth, is not an offensive machine.
-If it can't overpower a team inside, or if it needs to shoot threes to get back in the hunt, its 33.4 percent beyond-the-arc clip won't bail it out.
+Still, the Seminoles, for all their height and depth, are not an offensive machine.
+If they can't overpower a team inside, or if they need to shoot threes to get back in the hunt, their 33.4 percent clip from three won't bail them out.
 And only two players—forward Mfiondu Kabengele and guard Terance Mann—average double-digit scoring.

 21. Wofford Terriers

 Wofford had its moment Friday.
-Behind Fletcher Magee, who had a bit of a decent game with 24 points and a new NCAA record for made threes, the No. 7 Terriers captured national attention in an 84-68 defeat of No. 10 Seton Hall.
+Behind Fletcher Magee, who had 24 points and an NCAA record for made threes (505), the No. 7 Terriers captured national attention in an 84-68 defeat of No. 10 Seton Hall.

-It's a bit of a gaudy final score, but it was close for much of the contest.
+It's a gaudy final score, but it was close for much of the contest.
 They are a talented team but don't appear to have the athleticism to compete with No. 2 Kentucky on Saturday.

 20-16.
 Baylor Bears—Murray State Racers